k8ssandra/k8ssandra-operator/docs/install/README.md

 Each of these commands will do the following:

 * Create the kind-based cluster(s)

+Across the cluster:

-* Install cert-manager to the cluster(s)
+* Install cert-manager in it's own namespace
-* Install k8ssandra-operator and cass-operator to the cluster(s)
+* Install cass-operator in the `default` namespace
+* Build the k8ssandra-operator from source, load the image into the kind nodes, and install it in the `default` namespace
-* Install relevant CRDs to the cluster(s)
+* Install relevant CRDs

-Using this method, all installations are done in the `default` namespace.

 At completion, the cluster is now ready to accept a `K8ssandraCluster` deployment.